CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Introduction

 \section{Introduction}

 As large language models~(LLMs) are deployed across a wide range of applications, concerns about safety and misuse become more prominent.
-Prior work~\citep{ganguli2022red} shows that LLMs can produce harmful information or corrupted outputs depending on the user prompt.
-Several red-teaming methods~\citep{perez2022red,zhang2024holistic} were developed to analyze these vulnerabilities and characterize model failure modes.
-These methods serve as an important testbed for evaluating LLM robustness against adversarial attacks.
+Prior work~\citep{ganguli2022red,perez2022red,zhang2024holistic} shows that LLMs can produce harmful information under adversarial prompts, making red-teaming an important testbed for evaluating model robustness.

 Among them, jailbreak attacks are studied primarily through prompt-based methods, including prompt tuning, soft prompting, and adversarial system prompt design~\citep{zou2023universal,liuautodan,ding2024wolf,zeng2024johnny}.
-Although effective across models, these approaches have important limitations.
 These prompt attacks alter the user’s original intent, making it difficult to determine whether success comes from bypassing the refusal mechanism or from changing the task itself.
-They require expensive prompt optimization: methods such as GCG~\citep{zou2023universal} and AutoDAN~\citep{liuautodan} rely on hundreds of gradient updates or search steps for each prompt to discover effective variants.
+They also require expensive per-prompt optimization: methods such as GCG~\citep{zou2023universal} and AutoDAN~\citep{liuautodan} rely on hundreds of gradient updates or search steps for each prompt to discover effective variants.
 In addition, they offer limited insight into the internal mechanisms underlying refusal and are sensitive to prompt formulation.

 Recent work on interpretability-based model steering focuses on identifying and manipulating the internal components that govern model behavior.
 Existing methods~\citep{arditi2024refusal,turner2023steering} identify hidden vectors or SAE-derived features associated with refusal and intervene directly on these internal representations.
 These methods typically select features based on activation statistics, such as identifying features that become highly activated on harmful prompts.
 However, activation magnitude alone does not indicate causal influence on the final output logits, since highly active features may not be read out by the downstream computations that determine refusal or compliance.
 As a result, activation-based selection may fail to isolate the internal components that truly mediate the refusal decision.